Small turtles are the cutest of all turtles, but are they right for you?

 They will reach a complete size of 5-inches long, much smaller than other turtle breeds.

 All of these turtle breeds can be considered dwarf turtles.

 Mud, Muck, and Bog turtles are very small and will not grow out of a decent-sized turtle tank.

 What are the little turtles called?

 What tortoise stays small forever?

 The Egyptian Tortoise which has an adult size of 3 – 5 inches is among the smallest tortoises.

-They are not available worldwide, so it will depend on what your local exotic pet store has on offer.
+They are not available worldwide, so it will depend on what your local exotic pet store has to offer.

 Small tortoises are attractive because they can be kept in smaller tortoise enclosures, rather than requiring a large outdoor habitat.